javiercejudo/modelico/docs/json_validation.md

 if a field has `string()` as its metadata, but there is a number in the incoming JSON, it will be coerced with `String(5)`.

-To validate the JSON strictly, you have two options:
+To validate the JSON strictly, you have the following options:

-- use `M.ajvMetadata` for [Ajv](https://epoberezkin.github.io/ajv/)'s implementation of [JSON schema](http://json-schema.org/).
+- use `M.ajvMetadata` for [Ajv](https://epoberezkin.github.io/ajv/)'s implementation of [JSON schema](http://json-schema.org/);
 - manually create validation functions that work as revivers;
+- a bit of both

 ## `M.ajvMetadata` and JSON schema